Svante Thunberg

-Svante Fritz Vilhelm Thunberg (born 10 June 1969) is a Swedish actor, author, and father of climate activist Greta Thunberg.
+Svante Fritz Vilhelm Ernman Thunberg (born 10 June 1969) is a Swedish actor and producer.
+He is the father of activist Greta Thunberg.

-With his wife, he wrote a memoir, Scenes from the Heart (2018), later updated as Our House is on Fire (2020).

-Early life
+Life and career

-Thunberg is the son of two actors, Olof Thunberg and Mona Andersson, and was born in 1969, four years after his sister Amanda.

-He is named after an ancestral cousin, Svante Arrhenius, winner of the Nobel Prize for Chemistry in 1903.
+Svante Fritz Vilhelm Thunberg was born on 10 June 1969 in Stockholm, Sweden, the son of actor Olof Thunberg and actress Mona Andersson.
+He has an older sister.
+Thunberg is named after an ancestral cousin, Svante Arrhenius, who won the Nobel Prize for Chemistry in 1903.

 Before taking a course in drama studies at the University of Gothenburg, Thunberg appeared with his father in a production of A Midsummer Night's Dream.

-Life

-As a young man, Thunberg acted with the company of the Royal Dramatic Theatre and the Riksteatern.
+As a young man, Thunberg acted with the company of the Royal Dramatic Theatre and the National Swedish Touring Theatre.
 In 1998, he appeared in the Sveriges Television drama series Skärgårdsdoktorn.
 After that, he mostly had small parts in stage productions.